AJDelgadillo/Pewlett-Hackard-Analysis/README.md

 # Results:
 ## Analysis of Deliverable 1
-When creating the table titled ‘retirement_titles’ we selected information from the two tables ‘employees’ and ‘titles’ where the employees birthday fell between the years 1952 and 1955.
+When creating the table titled ‘[retirement_titles.csv](Analysis/retirement_titles.csv)’ we selected information from the two tables ‘employees’ and ‘titles’ where the employees birthday fell between the years 1952 and 1955.
 This resulted in a table holding 133,776 rows of data.
 On this table we used the ‘DISTINCT ON ()’ function to remove duplicate employee number entries.
 Then, we added another condition in which the ’to_date’ was set equal to 9999-01-01.
 This ensures that the table does not contain any employees that have already left the company.
 After we applied these filters the result was a table containing 72,458 rows of data.
+This second table was titled '[unique_titles.csv](Analysis/unique_titles.csv)'.
 Lastly, we created another table showing each job title and how many employees having that job title are expected to retire.
-This table was titled retiring_titles, and was exported from the program as a CSV file.
+This table was titled '[retiring_titles.csv](Analysis/retiring_titles.csv)', and was exported from the program as a CSV file.
 ### Results of Deliverable 1
 In this table we can see that:
 - 72,458 employees are expected to retire soon.